SpineEventEngine/SpineEventEngine.github.io/docs/concepts/index.md

 We assume that you are familiar with the basics of Domain-Driven Design.

-Below you can find a typical Spine Event Engine application architecture; its building blocks are described below.
+Below you can find a typical Spine Event Engine application architecture; its building blocks are also described below.

+To be added: Spine Event engine architecture overview.